Timeseries

 first_values()[source]

-First values of this potentially multivariate series.
+First values of the potentially multivariate series.

 Returns